 G: It wasn’t horrible, but it felt weird.

-C: Damn, I thought that was a lot of fun.
+C: I thought that was a lot of fun.

 E: It was fun but different from the rest.
 They had a boulder chasing them!

-C: It did seem to me that the script could’ve been tightened more.
+C: It did seem to me that the script could’ve been tightened.
 Some of it feels lazy.
-For instance, it felt odd to me that Poe (Oscar Isaac) would’ve just disappeared after he and Finn crashed on Jakku, only to conveniently state later that he’d woken up and hadn’t found anyone; R2-D2 at the end, coming online just as the map to Luke’s whereabouts needed completion; Rey just manning the Millennium Falcon fairly easily.
-And why must she be so good at everything?
-I don’t know, stuff that can be better written or explained.
+For instance, it felt odd to me that Poe (Oscar Isaac) would’ve just disappeared after he and Finn crashed on Jakku; or R2-D2 at the end, coming online just as the map to Luke’s whereabouts needed completion; or even Rey just flying the Millennium Falcon so easily, even if she is to be the next Jedi.
+I don’t know.

 G: Stuff like that happens all over the series.
 Luke flew an X-wing and destroyed the first Death Star days after leaving Tatooine.
 And the rebels just took him at his word.
 “Yeah sure, fly this space plane your first time off planet on this critical mission, kid.
 Why not?”